 Note: Colleges have the option of offering IMM 1273 Industrial Maintenance Electrical and Instrumentation Level I (Part I) and IMM 1283 Industrial Maintenance Electrical and Instrumentation Level I (Part II).

 Successful completion of these courses equates to the completion of IMM 1214 Introduction to Industrial Maintenance.
-IMM 1273 consists of Modules 40101-07-40106-07.
-IMM 1283 consists of Modules 40107-07-40113-07.

-MODULE 40101-07 - ORIENTATION TO THE TRADE
+ORIENTATION TO THE TRADE